Paroxysmisch/genome-assembly/dissertation/main.typ

 + Evaluating the feasibility of an end-to-end neural approach to the genome assembly problem that goes beyond isolated improvements to various sub-tasks, such as layout.

 == Key contributions
+The key contributions of this project are as follows:

++ Extension of the @gat architecture, called GAT+Edge, to update edge features, and incorporate them into message passing.

++ Combining this new architecture with the symmetry feature of @symgatedgcn introduced in prior work @lovro, to form SymGAT.

++ Evaluating the performance of these new architectures against @symgatedgcn.

++ Investigating the integration of ultra-long read data, by combining them into existing overlap graphs generated from long-reads only, and testing the performance of various @gnn architectures on this extended overlap graph.

++ Creating a proof-of-concept for purely neural genome assembly that does not rely on overlap graphs, or the @olc algorithm.

-Motivation
+// Motivation
-  - Applications
+//   - Applications
-    - Could talk about in the future being able to integrate other types of read data
+//     - Could talk about in the future being able to integrate other types of read data

-  - Existing methods
+//   - Existing methods
-    - Little work done on using neural networks
+//     - Little work done on using neural networks
-    - Talk about the heuristics that are used possibly
+//     - Talk about the heuristics that are used possibly

-Outline
+// Outline
-  - Aims
+//   - Aims
-  - Key contributions
+//   - Key contributions

 #pagebreak()